Severson-Group/AMDC-Hardware/docs/PowerDistribution.md

 This document describes the design considerations and implementation details for the power distribution subsystem on the Advanced Motor Drive Controller (AMDC).

-## Design Requirements and Considerations
+## Design Requirements

-The design requirements for the power input and distribution on the AMDC can be boiled down to a succient list of conflicting goals:
+The design requirements for the power input and distribution on the AMDC can be boiled down to a succient list of conflicting goals.
+The remainder of this document will summarize the resulting AMDC power system design and how it adheres to these goals.

 1. Single voltage input connection for all PCB power.
 2. Efficient DC/DC conversion for various voltage rails (steady state should not be excessively hot for devices).
 3. Low noise on power rails for circuitry (switching DC/DC are noisy; LDOs are preferred).
 4. Power subsystem is not the main goal of AMDC, therefore BOM should be small and inexpensive.

-The remainder of this document will summarize the resulting AMDC power system design and how it adheres to these goals.

 ## Block Diagram